buqhek/power_outages_analysis/README.md

 |-------:|--------:|--------:|--------:|--------:|--------:|--------:|-------:|-------:|--------:|--------:|-------:|--------:|--------:|--------:|--------:|--------:|
 |    616 | 296.817 | 1108.57 | 3566.87 | 5169.73 | 4760.05 | 3662.48 |   2103 | 7670.7 | 4697.67 | 5189.63 | 8077.2 | 5414.83 | 3468.55 | 5386.08 | 1653.27 | 1566.05 |

-These tables allow us to look and identify any trends in the outages from the entirety of our population.
+These tables allow us to examine trends in power outages across the entire dataset of U.S. power outages from 2000-2016, which constitutes our study population.
 For starters, I identified the year with the longest power outage durations to be 2011.
 This allowed me to focus on 2011 to see if I can identify any distributions or patterns in the data by looking at the largest sub-sample within my data.

 Below is a histogram showing the distribution of power outages on a monthly basis - a similar collection of data as our tables from earlier, but this time a bit more visual.